“I don’t want to earn more money,” said nobody except Daniel Suelo.

 1. Start a Pet Waste Removal Service

 Dogs can poop like nobody’s business.
 You could start a pet waste removal service and save their humans from doing it themselves.
+In the video above Erika explains how to make $300 per day scooping poop.

 A few years ago Sporty and I spent four months in a small town looking after three hounds while their human went galavanting.